-The purpose of this policy is to enable LAFCO to deem applications that have remained incomplete for extended periods of time as abandoned and to remove them from the LAFCO proposal summary.
+The purpose of this policy is to enable OC LAFCO to deem applications that have remained incomplete for extended periods of time as abandoned and to remove them from the OC LAFCO proposal summary.

-Any application for a jurisdictional change filed with Orange County LAFCO which is deemed incomplete by the Executive Officer pursuant to Government Code §56828 and remains incomplete for a period of six (6) months with no progress being made towards its completion shall be considered inactive by the Executive Officer.
+Any application for a jurisdictional change filed with OC LAFCO which is deemed incomplete by the Executive Officer pursuant to Government Code §56828 and remains incomplete for a period of six (6) months with no progress being made towards its completion shall be considered inactive by the Executive Officer.

-Applicants of a proposal deemed inactive shall be noticed by certified mail that the application is considered inactive.
+Applicants of a proposal deemed inactive shall be notified by certified mail that the application is considered inactive.
 The notice shall also provide the status of the application and list the items necessary to make the application complete.
-If within the six months following the notice that the proposal is inactive no further progress is made towards completion of the application, the Executive Officer may deem the application abandoned and all proceedings will be terminated.
+If within the six months following the notice that the proposal is inactive and no further progress is made towards completion of the application, the Executive Officer may deem the application abandoned and all proceedings will be terminated.

 Unused fees shall be returned to the applicant.
 If the applicant chooses to reapply at a later date, new fees will be required.
-The applicant and all affected agencies shall be noticed by the Executive Officer that proceedings have been terminated.
+The applicant and all affected agencies shall be notified by the Executive Officer that proceedings have been terminated.

-Nothing in this policy shall be deemed to limit or supersede the provisions contained in Cortese-Knox (Government Code §56000, et seq.) regarding the processing of applications before LAFCO.
+Nothing in this policy shall be deemed to limit or supersede the provisions contained in the Cortese-Knox-Hertzberg Reorganization Act of 2000 (Government Code §56000, et seq.) regarding the processing of applications before OC LAFCO.

-Original Adoption Date: 1996 Date of Las Review: 3/8/2023 Date of Last Revision: 2/9/2011
+Originally Adopted: 1996 Last Reviewed: 3/8/2023 Last Revised: 2/9/2011